reiddraper/data-traceability/data-traceability.markdown

 Related to blame is the ability to find places in your own processing and infrastructure that can be improved.
-For this reason, another "source" for data are your own processing stages.
+For this reason, another source for data are your own processing stages.
 It's useful to know, for instance, when a certain piece of derived data was calculated.
 If there is an issue with it, it allows you to focus immediately on the place it was created.
-Conversely, if a particular processing stage is tending to produce excellent results, it is helpful to be able to find out why it is doing so well, and ideally replicate this into more parts of your system.
+Conversely, if a particular processing stage is tending to produce excellent results, it is helpful to be able to find out why it is doing so well, and ideally replicate this into other parts of your system.
 Organizationally, this type of knowledge also allows you to help figure out where to focus more of your teams effort, and even reorganize your team structure.
-For example, you might want to place a new member of the team on one of the infrastructure pieces that is doing well, and should be a model for other pieces first, as to give them a good starting place for learning the system.
+For example, you might want to place a new member of the team on one of the infrastructure pieces that is doing well, and should be a model for other pieces, as to give them a good starting place for learning the system.
 A more senior team member may be more effective on pieces of the infrastructure that are struggling.